The Core Protocol

 🌗 2.
 Strategy and Tactical Modes

 The protocol's central mechanism is two cognitive modes.
-Strategy controls how the AI thinks; Tactical controls how the AI executes.
+Strategy and Tactical control how the collaboration operates; they are orthogonal to plan/act tool permissions.

 2.1 Strategy Mode